MichaelKim20/dao-sdk/docs/sdk/index.md

 ---
-title: Aragon SDK
+title: BOSagora SDK
 sidebar_label: Intro
 sidebar_position: 0
 ---

-## The JavaScript/TypeScript SDK for Aragon OSx
+## The JavaScript/TypeScript SDK for BOSagora OSx

-`@aragon/sdk-client` provides easy access to the high level interactions to be made with an Aragon DAO.
+`@bosagora/sdk-client` provides easy access to the high level interactions to be made with an BOSagora DAO.
 It consists of three different components:

 - General-purpose DAO client
 - Custom clients for specific DAO plugins